YPares/arpligner/README.md

 ## Available settings

+Arpligner's GUI shows a few parameters that you can change to make Arpligner fit your usage and workflow.
-Arpligner's GUI shows a few parameters.
-This parameters are also exposed to the host, and can be automated[^3].
+These parameters are also exposed to the host, and can be automated[^3].

 | Parameter name | Default value | Possible values | Documentation |
 |--------------------------------|---------------|-----------------|---------------|